zdmaxwell/3d_quadcopter_control/README.md

 accelCmd.y += CONSTRAIN(accelCmd.y, -maxAccelXY, maxAccelXY);
 ```

-To implement the `AltitudeControl()` controller, I used a PID controller with feedforward control for both the commanded velocity and acceleration to command the z direction thrust.
-The benefit of the added
+To implement the `AltitudeControl()` controller, I used a PID controller to command the z direction thrust.
-feedforward terms is that the controller can more quickly meet the desired set points for commanded acceleration than a feedback control system which inherently needs to wait for the error terms to accumulate to produce
-a control output.

 I calculated the PID error terms as follows:

 ```
 float z_error = posZCmd - posZ;